RobertAlexBarbu/RestaurantMenuApp/README.md

 ## Configuration & Secrets

-⚠️ **Important**: This project requires two secret configuration files that are not included in the repository for security reasons.
+This project requires two secret configuration files that are not included in the repository for security reasons.

 ### 1. Create `appsettings.json`